Syrian military, Kurdish-led forces announce new truce after guards leave camp housing IS families

 New ceasefire deal announced

-The Syrian military announced Tuesday evening a new four-day ceasefire with Kurdish-led forces after a previous agreement fell through.
+The Syrian military announced Tuesday evening a new four-day ceasefire.
 The SDF confirmed the deal and said “it will not initiate any military action unless our forces are subjected to attacks.”

 She blamed the government for violating the agreement but called for a return to dialogue.